gevoulga/spring-boot-quickfixj/README.md

 [Quickfixj Spring Boot](https://github.com/gevoulga/spring-boot-quickfixj) simplifies the process of spinning-up a FIX engine, by providing easy, spring-boot-style configuration of-the-shelf, with minimal FIX-layer config, enabling developers to focus on business logic.

-##Key features
+## Key features

  * **Zero code**:
- All the necessary beans get craeted for you, so you can `@Autowire` them. you ONLY need to do is defined your standard `quickfixj.cfg` and... ready!
+ All the necessary beans get craeted for you, so you can `@Autowire` them. you ONLY need to define your standard `quickfixj.cfg` and... ready!
  * **Reactive** extension of quickfixj:
  If you're a fan of reactive programming (cudos!), there's `quickfixj-spring-boot-starter-flux` for you!:
  `Flux<Quote> quotes = fixSession.sendAndSubscribe(quoteRequest);`